Course Catalog

 GOALS

-• Hardware components in the Power Systems, Flex System and Power Blade models
+• Identify, describe, and locate hardware components in the Power Systems, Flex System and Power Blade models

-• Virtualization options available, reliability features and single points of failure for Power Systems
+• Identify virtualization options available, reliability features and single points of failure for Power Systems

 • Implement System Planning Tool in design or update your own system

-• Base characteristics of IVM and how to implement IBM i on Power Blades
+• Understand base characteristics of IVM and how to implement IBM i on Power Blades

-• NPIV PowerVM feature, how to configure virtual Fiber Channel adapters on the Virtual I/O Server and client partitions
+• Describe the NPIV PowerVM feature, how to configure virtual Fiber Channel adapters on the Virtual I/O Server and client partitions

-• HMC GUI and commands to work with the World Wide Port Name (WWPN) pairs
+• Discuss how to use the HMC GUI and commands to work with the World Wide Port Name (WWPN) pairs

-• Commands used to examine the NPIV configuration
+• Identify commands used to examine the NPIV configuration

 OUTLINE